-Hidden in the Texas Hill Country are some of the best wines in the country and shouldn’t be missed.
-You’ll find international award-winning vino along with breathtaking views.
-Read on to learn about some of Tanji’s top Texas wine finds.
-You’ll find these wines at the wineries and a few at your local H-E-B. If […]
+Hidden in the Texas Hill Country are some of the best wines that shouldn’t be missed.
+Here you’ll find award-winning bottles along with breathtaking views.
+Read on to learn more about some of Tanji’s top wine finds in the state, some of which you can procure at the wineries and some at your local H-E-B. […]

 Folks will tell you that we like to brag in Texas…and they’d be right!
 Our braggin’ rights are reserved for my H-E-B Wine Finds of the week.
 Three quality varietals all produced within our beloved state…